certicky/sscait-tournamentmanager/README.md

 ## SSCAIT Tournament Manager

+### Disclaimer

+This repository is originally based on several years old version of *StarCraftAITournamentManager* by Dave Churchiland Rick Kelly from https://github.com/davechurchill/StarcraftAITournamentManager.
+It still contains a considerable amount of its original code.

+This particular implementation is currently (as of 2022) used to run Student StarCraft AI Tournament (SSCAIT): http://sscaitournament.com/

 ### Prerequisites

 * **One host machine**, where the server and the database are running.
 SSCAIT host runs on Ubuntu Linux server, but it should probably work almost anywhere.